carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 system.
 This is generally storage that can hold data permanently, i.e. data is still there even if the computer has been restarted.
 While this storage can be local (a hard drive installed inside of it), it is more common for nodes to connect to a shared, remote fileserver or cluster of servers.
+You will learn more about disk storage in an upcoming lesson.

 {% include figure.html url="" max-width="40%"
    file="/fig/node_anatomy.png"